 M.J Hickman, B. Walter, S. Morgan and J. Bradley (2002): A hidden population in multi-Ethnic Britain: the second-generation Irish.
-ESRC Report. https://core.ac.uk/reader/77282829

-It is generally assumed that the second-generation Irish (people born in Britain to one or two Irish-born parents) have assimilated into the 'white' majority.
-This assumption has important implications both for the Irish community and for wider popular and theoretical understandings about 'race'/ethnicity/national identity in Britain.
+ESRC Report. https://core.ac.uk/reader/77282829 for wider popular and theoretical understandings about 'race'/ethnicity/national identity in Britain.
 Overlooking the possibility of ongoing difference in the Irish community contributes in important ways to the 'myth of homogeneity' of 'white' British society.
 It also substantially reduces the acknowledged size of the Irish as a population group in Britain, and removes opportunities for identifying shared positionings across the black/white divide, by categorising the Irish as a migrant rather than as a multi-generational ethnic group.